 - pick up their favorite snack

-- simply find other things for them to focus on
+- try to get them to focus on other things

 If your child is of teething age, offer cooled teething toys for chewing.